Safer anchoring using an anchor chain length calculator! What scope is really needed?

 Rope maximal stretch: The maximal stretch allowed for the rope.
 This is only used for colour-coding the rope stretch results.

 Snubber stretch @ 8 Beaufort / 40.2 kn / 20.7 m/s: Again, this calibration needs to be done only once!
-It is the amount by which your vessel’s snubber / bridle stretches elastically at 8 Beaufort wind — measured in the absence of swell and in shallow water.
-A value of 0.05 metres would be a pretty poor snubber / bridle (likely because it is simply too short), and 1 metre a pretty good one.
+It characterises the elasticity of your snubber for your vessel.
+More precisely, it is the amount by which your vessel’s snubber / bridle stretches elastically at 8 Beaufort wind — measured in the absence of swell and in shallow water.
+A value of 0.05 metres would be a pretty inelastic and hence poor snubber / bridle (likely because it is simply too short), and 1 metre a pretty good one.
 Rubber dog bones do help, but not as much as you might think.
 If your snubber / bridle has a maximal stretch of 25%, you should adjust the lazy segment of your chain between bow roller and attachment point of the snubber / bridle such that the chain will take over the load once a 25% stretch has been reached.
 Finally, please be aware that assuming a linear relationship between elongation and force applied to the snubber / bridle (meaning twice the force will result in twice the stretch) is an approximation to reality.
 You can improve on this by applying a suitable base tension to your snubber / bridle before doing the measurements below.
 Better still, take a 2nd measurement at 6 Beaufort and let the app find the best non-linear fit.

 Tip if you have the data sheet of you snubber rope available, so breaking load, working load, and stretch per metre at working load is known, then you can use these data to set Snubber stretch @ 8 Beaufort as follows: Start by calculating the stretch of your snubber at the working load given.
 For instance, when the snubber stretches by 15% at a working load of WL = 1000 kp, and your snubber is 12 metres long, then you get a snubber stretch at this working load as WS = 12 * 0.15 m = 1.8 m.
 Next you use the app to calculate the anchor load AL of your vessel at 8 Beaufort (40.2 kn).
 First you need to provide all relevant data for your vessel, so either windage area (Expert Mode) or vessel length and vessel type (Basic Mode).
 Then you specify 40.2 kn of wind, 0 anchor depth and 0 vessel velocity @ anchor (so no swell) and hit the Calculate button.
 Assuming the snubber has a linear characteristic, your snubber stretch @ 8 Beaufort is finally given as WS * AL / WL.
 This is simply the Rule of Three and it works in any physical units.